2D End-to-End Modeling of Kilonovae from Binary Neutron Star Merger Remnants: Introduction

 Binary neutron-star (BNS) mergers are among the most energetic events in the Universe.
 Their violent collisions expel neutron-rich matter at extreme temperatures and densities, and produce gravitational waves, short gamma-ray bursts, and an electromagnetic transient known as a kilonova \citep{Metzger_2019}.
 These multi-messenger events offer a rare opportunity to probe fundamental physics, including the behavior of matter at extreme densities and the still unknown dense-matter equation of state (EOS).
 These mergers are also a primary astrophysical site for the rapid neutron-capture process ($r$-process), responsible for the formation of the heaviest elements in the Universe (\citealt{Lattimer_1977,Eichler_1989,Thielemann_2017,Cowan_2021}).

-On August 17, 2017, the LIGO-Virgo detector network recorded GW170817, the first gravitational wave signal from a BNS merger (\citealt{Abbott_2017}).
+On August 17, 2017, the Laser Interferometer Gravitational-Wave Observatory (LIGO)-Virgo detector network recorded GW170817, the first gravitational wave signal from a BNS merger (\citealt{Abbott_2017}).
 A corresponding electromagnetic counterpart, AT2017gfo, was detected by several telescopes eleven hours later in the galaxy NGC 4993 at a distance of $\sim40$ Mpc.
-The observed light curve and spectra (e.g., \citealt{Chornock_2017, Nicholl_2017,Cowperthwaite_2017,tanaka2017kilonova}) closely matched theoretical predictions for $r$-process powered kilonovae, providing the first direct evidence that BNS mergers are indeed sites of heavy-element nucleosynthesis (e.g., \citealt{Smartt_2017, Drout2017, Kasen_2017, Rosswog_2018}).
+The observed light curve and spectra (e.g., \citealt{Chornock_2017, Nicholl_2017,Cowperthwaite2017,tanaka2017kilonova}) closely matched theoretical predictions for $r$-process powered kilonovae, providing the first direct evidence that BNS mergers are indeed sites of heavy-element nucleosynthesis (e.g., \citealt{Smartt2017, Drout2017, Kasen_2017, Rosswog_2018}).

 The various distinct outflows of matter associated with BNS mergers (shown in Figure \ref{fig:ejecta}) are sensitive to factors such as the EOS, the masses of the progenitor neutron stars, electromagnetic fields, and the evolutionary channel of the binary system (\citealt{Gottlieb_2025}).
 As the stars approach their final orbits of the inspiral, they reach velocities nearing $0.5c$, and emit copious amount of energy in the form of gravitational waves.
 During merger, some of the orbital angular momentum is converted into the spin of the remnant, while some NS material is expelled as dynamical ejecta on millisecond timescales.
 This ejecta typically has a mass of $10^{-3}-10^{-2}M_{\odot}$, characteristic velocities of up to $0.4c$, and an electron fraction ($Y_e$) between $0.1-0.4$ (\citealt{Hotokezaka_2013, Wanajo2014,Sekiguchi_2015,Radice_2016,Rosswog_2018, Shibata_2019, Kullmann_2022}).